imagineLife/big-site/content/mongo/performance/indexOps/query-plans.md

     - (_explain shows the winning plan_)
 - **CACHE the winning plan** for future queries to take advantage of

-The cached winnin plans can be removed, or evicted
+The cached winnin plans can be removed, or evicted when the db changes.
+This can happen when...

 - restart server
 - something about the size of the cached plan being too large, or the query taking longer?!